 - A detailed personal and family history to look for conditions such as endometriosis, hormone imbalance, or polycystic ovarian syndrome or others that cause infertility

 - A vaginal ultrasound to look at your ovaries, fallopian tubes, and uterus

 About 30 to 35 percent of fertility issues stem from the male partner.
 Your fertility specialist will ask questions about your sexual history with your partner and obtain a semen specimen from him for analysis.

-Increasing your chances
+Increase your chances of pregnancy

 If that doesn’t work, your doctor may want to give you medication to stimulate ovulation.
-From there you may elect to move on to more advanced techniques such as:
+From there, you may elect to move on to more advanced techniques such as:

-- Intrauterine insemination: This fertility treatment involves placing sperm inside a woman’s uterus to increase the number of sperm that reach the fallopian tubes and the eggs and as a result it can increase the chance of pregnancy.
+- Intrauterine insemination: This fertility treatment involves placing sperm inside a woman’s uterus to increase the number of sperm that reach the fallopian tubes and the eggs and, as a result, it can increase the chance of pregnancy.

 - In-vitro fertilization: During IVF, mature eggs are collected from your ovaries and fertilized by sperm in a lab.
 Then the fertilized egg (embryo) or eggs are implanted in your uterus.

 There are many other advanced procedures that will increase your chance of getting pregnant.
 That’s why, says Dr. Attia, working with a reputable fertility center is so important.
 They have tools to personalize fertility care to the individual couple.

 Mary Jo Blackwood, RN, MPH, is a contributing writer for the UMiami Health News Blog.
 Based in St. Louis, MO, and Colorado, she writes medical articles and webpages for consumer publications and major university health centers.